 Using reflect and join in Illustrator can be a great way to create symetrical artwork, so in this post we are going to take a look at how you can do this.

 In this instance we are going to make a clock and I am going to start off by making a nice symmetrical hand from the clock face.
 Below I have drawn half the hand using the Pen tool in Illustrator, this can be fine tuned using the anchors and handles to look exactly how you want it to.

 Half clock hand shape

-To do this, hold down the Alt key and click in the area that you want to reflect across.
-Illustrator will then give you an option box and you can experiment with any other angle reflection, horizontal or vertical.
+To do this, hold down the Alt key and click in the place that you want to reflect across.
+Illustrator will then give you the reflect option box as show below and you can experiment with any other angle reflection, horizontal or vertical.
 If you switch on the Preview button you can see what you’re going to get.
 When you’re happy with what you want, click Copy (not OK).